 - Make it easy to make an appointment online.

 - Have more videos and graphics than words.

 - Provide educational information.

 - Solicit questions from current patients and answer them online.

 - If you work with patients who have Chronic Care Management needs tell them how your practice keeps in touch and monitors their care more closely to better manage their conditions.

 - Make sure the site works on mobile devices and can respond to voice searches.

 - Above all, make sure you let them know you are accepting new patients!

 Don’t forget your technical capabilities.
 Prospective patients want to know you make the patient interaction easy.
-Let them know you have EHRs to make charting faster, more efficient billing practices that get more insurance claims paid the first time through, and a patient portal where they can gain access to their lab reports and test results.
+Let them know you have EHRs to make charting faster, more efficient billing practices that get more insurance claims paid the first time through, telemedicine services to deliver remote care, and a patient portal where they can gain access to their lab reports and test results.
 If you comply with interoperability standards, make sure they realize how that helps coordinate healthcare in a more efficient manner.